Afraid of all the staffing firm myths you’ve been hearing over the years?

 Myth #3: These positions are only for administrative or entry-level type employees.

 These days staffing firms offer positions in all types of industries and position types.
 Anywhere from program directors to program managers.
 Maybe ten, or twenty years ago, these opportunities didn’t exist, but administrative positions and entry-level positions are no longer the end-all, be-all for staffing firms.
 Staffing firms are giving candidates the opportunity to get their foot in the door, offering various positions in various industries.

 Myth #4: These positions don’t come with benefits.

 This is almost always true, but it depends on the staffing firm itself.
-Some offer the same opportunities as “real” companies; direct deposit, holiday pay, medical/dental, referral bonuses and 401k benefits.
-“Not only have staffing companies evolved into a highly professionalized industry, they offer a career entry point no one should pass up,” said Cheryl Ferguson of The Recruiter’s Studio, a career resources website.
+Some offer the same opportunities as “real” companies; direct deposit, holiday pay, medical/dental, referral bonuses, and 401k benefits.
+“Not only have staffing companies evolved into a highly professionalized industry, but they also offer a career entry point no one should pass up,” said Cheryl Ferguson of The Recruiter’s Studio, a career resources website.
 “If you find yourself unemployed and unclear about your prospects after graduation, consider a staffing company as you would your university placement center you really can’t afford to pass on a resource that just might land you the job you want or at least a clearly marked path to it.”

 In conclusion, don’t believe everything you hear.
 Staffing agencies have become beneficial for not only those looking to hire but those looking to get hired as well.
 Learn more about our services here.